RaceStatsApp Review: Horse Racing Betting & Analytics App

 BSP Training - Trading Example 2

-We played this example right after the previous one, so that was two nice winning trades in a row.
+I played this example right after the previous one, so that was two nice winning trades in a row.

 Again the data was strong on the 4th fav for this race and the sandwich bar below was looking good for a potential trade.
+Reading these charts is all explained in the videos, so don't worry if it doesn't make any sense right now.

 RaceStatApp BSP Training Example

-Another £30.50 profit made and an easy £67.00 from the two example trades.
+Another £30.50 profit made and an easy total of £67.00 profit recorded from the two example trades.

 RaceStatApp BSP Training Example

-We actually played three other races before these that scratched (broke even), showing that it's definitely worth placing those insurance bets.
+I actually played three other races before these that scratched (broke even), showing that it's definitely worth placing those insurance bets.

 BSP Training is the best way to learn how to use RaceStatsApp and it's advisable to stay in this area until you are consistently making a profit.